Pet Insurance Icon

 How soon is my pet covered by insurance?

-Consequently, when looking for the best pet insurance for your situation, be cautious regarding any policy that offers ‘instant’ cover.
+Consequently, when looking for the best pet insurance for your situation, be cautious of any policy that offers ‘instant’ cover.

 How do I claim on my pet insurance?

-Always keep copies of any invoices or other documents which you send to the insurance company for your own records and in case they are lost en-route.
+Always keep copies of any invoices or other documents for your own records.

 How can I cancel my pet insurance policy?